flyteorg/flytesnacks/cookbook/docs/getting_started.rst

   docker network create flyte-sandbox > /dev/null ||: docker run --network flyte-sandbox --rm --privileged -p 30081:30081 ghcr.io/flyteorg/flyte-sandbox

-Once you see a `Flyte deployment is ready` message, open your browser to `https://localhost:30081/console` to see the Flyte Console UI.
+Once the container is ready, it'll output the Console URL.
+Go ahead and visit that to check out the Flyte UI.

 The first three chapters of this part of the cookbook is organized into increasing levels of complexity.
 The last chapter shows the reader the optimal way to use flytekit with a live Flyte deployment.